NickelBlock-Forecasting/metpy_internship/README.md

 Precipitation Maps [ Week 3 ]
 ==
-To generate temperature maps for week 3, use the following command:
+To generate precipitation maps for week 3, use the following command:

 ```
 python [Map File] -t [hours]